Cfauto28/FjordLauncherReUnlocked/README.md

 ### Windows

-You can get installers or portable builds from the [releases section](https://github.com/Cfauto28/test-mine-java-launcher/releases/latest), MSVC builds are recommended over MinGW builds, but there's no real difference.
+You can get installers or portable builds from the [releases section](https://github.com/Cfauto28/FjordLauncherReUnlocked/releases/latest), MinGW builds are builds for amd64 platforms and MSVC builds are for the arm64 platform.
+(MSVC amd64 are only available as Debug builds)

 ### macOS

-There are builds for macOS in the [releases section](https://github.com/Cfauto28/test-mine-java-launcher/releases/latest).
+There are builds for macOS in the [releases section](https://github.com/Cfauto28/FjordLauncherReUnlocked/releases/latest).

 ### Linux

-AppImages are available in the [releases section](https://github.com/Cfauto28/test-mine-java-launcher/releases/latest).
+AppImages and Portable builds are available in the [releases section](https://github.com/Cfauto28/FjordLauncherReUnlocked/releases/latest).

 ## Building